 Later—in college—he would often recognize, and suggest to friends that “It’s all a state of mind”.

-He augments his regular meditation with daily yoga practice and study.
+Brandon participates in meditation retreats as often as possible, performs meditative music with Shikantaza and augments formal meditation practice with daily yoga.
 While many are most familiar with the asanas of yoga—or its physical aspects—yoga is most fundamentally meditation: stilling the mind to see clearly.